Geomatys/examind-community/docker/README.md

 NOTE:
-The container exa-dbpostgis will create a database named cstl_sos with user=cstl and pwd=admin
+The container exa-dbpostgis will create a database named examind with user=examind and pwd=examind